 Speakers: Lorena Correia, Yaohua Feng

-Understanding that culturally competent communications materials are key to reaching diverse audiences.
-In this session, learn how USDA’s Food Safety and Inspection Service (FSIS) cultivated food safety messaging towards Hispanic, Tribal, and religious minority audiences with the help of accessible materials and key partners.
+New strategies in communications materials are key to reaching wide audiences.
+In this session, learn how USDA’s Food Safety and Inspection Service (FSIS) cultivated food safety messaging in creative ways with the help of accessible materials and key partners.

 Get the Dish! increases Extension’s ability to reach and educate new and returning clientele with home food preparation topics encompassing health, nutrition, and food safety using valid, research-based content.